On the multiplier spectrum of polynomials: Orbifolds and generalized Latt es maps

-Let $f:\P^1_\C\to\P^1_\C$ be a non-constant rational map over $\C$, i.e., $f\in\C(z)\setminus\C$.
+Let $f\in\C(z)\setminus\C$ be a non-constant rational map.
 A rational map $f_0\in\C(z)$ is called a \emph{compositional right factor} of $f$ if there exists $f_1\in\C(z)$ such that $f=f_1\circ f_0$.
 Similarly, we define \emph{compositional left factors}.
-Pakovich \cite{Pakgenla} introduced the notion of good solutions for certain equations, which includes the following special case: \begin{Def} Consider the functional equation
+Pakovich \cite[\S~2]{Pakgenla} introduced the notion of good solutions for certain equations: \begin{Def} Consider the functional equation